Truck loaded with stones run into 15 shops at Awutu Breku

 A tipper truck loaded with building stones has run into 15 shops at Awutu Breku in the Central Region.

-The brakes of the truck with registration number GG 32-51-19 reportedly failed, leading to the incident on Tuesday dawn.
+The truck with registration number GG 32-51-19 reportedly had his, the truck failed brakes leading to the incident Tuesday dawn.

-Rainbow Radio’s Nana Yaw Asare, in a report, said no casualty has been recorded, but the driver and his mate have sustained injuries.
+Rainbow Radio’s Nana Yaw Asare, in a report, said no casualty was recorded, but the driver and his mate sustained injuries.

 They have since been sent to the hospital for treatment.